AureumChaos/LEAP/docs/source/distributed.rst

 `leap_ec.distributed.synchronous` provides two components to implement synchronous individual parallel evaluations.

-* `leap_ec.distributed.synchronous.eval_population`
+:leap_ec.distributed.synchronous.eval_population:
     which evaluates an entire population in parallel, and returns the evaluated population
-* `leap_ec.distributed.synchronous.eval_pool`
+:leap_ec.distributed.synchronous.eval_pool:
-    is a pipeline operator that
-    will collect offspring and then evaluate them all at once in parallel; the evaluated offspring are returned
+    is a pipeline operator that will collect offspring and then evaluate them all at once in parallel; the evaluated offspring are returned

 Example
 ^^^^^^^